 Article written by: CATHERINE BOUCHARD

 Over the last few months, the Journal de Montreal has visited 30 recreation centers in secret and randomly, and has the spa water analyzed by experts.
-In one out of three cases, the samples collected revealed an abnormal – or limited – presence of the bacterium Pseudomonas aeruginosa, a very resistant bacteria.
+In one out of three cases, the samples collected revealed an abnormal – or limited – presence of the bacterium Pseudomonas aeruginosa, a very resistant bacterium.

 It can cause or aggravate infections already present on the skin.
-And its treatment can be difficul, warns the microbiologist Marc Hamilton, president and CEO of Environex, who conducted the water tests on behalf of the Journal.
+And its treatment can be difficult, warns the microbiologist Marc Hamilton, president and CEO of Environex, who conducted the water tests on behalf of the Journal.

 ”It’s hard to heal”, says the expert.

 DIFFICULT TO REMOVE

 ”If you find it in a spa, it’s synonymous with faeces in the water,” says Hamilton.
-The tests conducted during our investigation also revealed turbidity problems in the water of three centers of relaxation. ”The higher the turbidity, the more water can run out of filtration,” says Hamilton.
+The tests conducted during our investigation also revealed turbidity problems in the water of three centres of relaxation. ”The higher the turbidity, the more water can run out of filtration,” says Hamilton.
 This increases the risk of bacteria settling there, ”he says.
 A number of bathers above the capacity of the basin, poor filtration and poorly dosed chemicals can explain the problem of turbidity, says the microbiologist.
 A variety of materials, such as skin, dust and sand are therefore suspended in the water.

 INDUSTRY READY TO BE TESTED

-Informed of the Journal’s investigation, the Quebec Spa Association, which represents 45 health centers, admits that many of its members find it difficult to comply with the standards in force. ”We just finished the annuel meeting and the issues of water testing and pond maintenance were very lively topics,” says Claire Levasseur, executive director of the organization. ”We would like the Ministry of Environment – as the MAPAQ does in restaurants – tests.
+Informed of the Journal’s investigation, the Quebec Spa Association, which represents 45 health centres, admits that many of its members find it difficult to comply with the standards in force. ”We just finished the annual meeting and the issues of water testing and pond maintenance were very lively topics,” says Claire Levasseur, executive director of the organization. ”We would like the Ministry of Environment – as the MAPAQ does in restaurants – tests.
 It would give additional assurance to the public,” she says.